 Lady Bulldog Athletic Teams

 More than 90 percent of Tennessee Wesleyan’s students received some type of financial aid, including state and federal grants, work-study opportunities and the HOPE Scholarship (lottery).
-The college also offers scholarships as a part of its institutional aid program and more than 90 percent who apply receive a form of institutional aid.
+The college also offers scholarships as a part of its institutional aid program, and more than 90 percent of students who apply receive a form of institutional aid.

 Tennessee Wesleyan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tennessee Wesleyan College.